IA2: Alignment with ICL Activations Improves Supervised Fine-Tuning: Experimental Results

 \textbf{Single-token tasks:} \begin{itemize}[leftmargin=*] \item \textit{Sentiment Classification:} We use SST2~\citep{socher2013recursive}, Financial Phrasebank [FinS]~\citep{Malo2014GoodDO} and Poem Sentiment [PoemS]~\citep{sheng2020investigating} datasets.
 We use SST2 and FinS for training models and use all three for evaluation on each set.
 This creates one in-distribution (ID) and 2 out-of-distribution (OOD) evaluation datasets. \item \textit{True/False:} We use StrategyQA [STF]~\citep{geva2021did} which involves multi-hop reasoning before coming to a True/False conclusion. \item \textit{News Categorization:} We use AGNews [AGN]~\citep{zhang2015character} and BBCNews [BBCN]~\citep{greene2006practical}.
 We train on AGN and evaluate on both. \item \textit{MCQ:} We use SciQ~\citep{SciQ}, and QASC~\citep{khot2019qasc}.
 To create additional complexity, we remap the MCQ choices [A, B, C ...] to an unrelated token set.
 Hence, we call the datasets SciQr and QASCr.
 We train on SciQr and evaluate on both. \end{itemize} \textbf{Multi-token tasks:} \begin{itemize}[leftmargin=*] \item \textit{Grade-school Math:} We use GSM8K~\citep{cobbe2021gsm8k}, and GSM Symbolic [GSM8Ks] ~\citep{mirzadeh2024gsm}.
 We train on GSM8K and evaluated on both. \item \textit{Advanced Math:} We use MATH Algebra [HMathA]~\citep{hendrycksmath2021} which consists of higher grade Algebra problems. \item \textit{Scientific QA:} We used SciQ again, but this time for generating the tokens in the the answer instead of choosing between options. \end{itemize}

-In the multi-token setting, the model outputs a sequence of reasoning tokens (not inside the $<$think$>$ tags, just standard text) before the answer in a specific format illustrated in the demonstrations.
-The actual answer needs to be extracted from the generated text to evaluate the model performance.

 \textbf{Data Setup:} As our focus is on the data-scarce few-shot setting where ICL is typically used, we create multiple training datasets $\mathcal{D}_\mathcal{T} = \{(X_i, Y_i)\}_{i=1}^N$ for each task by varying $N$ in orders of $2: [2, 4, 8, 16, ...]$.
 We create 5 different sets at each $N$ value to average out outlier effects on our final quantitative analysis.
-Importantly, \textit{we collect ICL activation tensors $A^i_{\text{ICL}} \forall X_i$ for \act training by using the remaining $N-1$ samples as ICL demonstrations (in random order), effectively reusing the same samples each time}.
-This makes sure that we use the same data in all adaptation methods.
+Importantly, \textit{we collect ICL activation tensors $A^i_{\text{ICL}} \forall X_i$ for \act training by using the remaining $N-1$ samples as ICL demonstrations (in random order), effectively reusing training samples}.
+This makes sure that \textbf{we use the exact same data for all adaptation methods}, keeping the comparison fair.
 For evaluation, we sampled a different set of 500 samples for each task.
 Additional details about the datasets and how they are processed can be found in~\S\ref{sec:app:extra_data}.